-Doctors are learning that one of the best ways to quell inflammation lies not in the medicine cabinet, but in the refrigerator.
+Doctors are learning that one of the best ways to reduce inflammation lies not in the medicine cabinet, but in the refrigerator.
 By following an anti-inflammatory diet you can fight off inflammation for good.

 What does an anti-inflammatory diet do?
-Your immune system attacks anything in your body that it recognizes as foreign—such as an invading microbe, plant pollen, or chemical.
-The process is called inflammation.
+Your immune system becomes activated when your body recognizes anything that is foreign—such as an invading microbe, plant pollen, or chemical.
+This often triggers a process called inflammation.
 Intermittent bouts of inflammation directed at truly threatening invaders protect your health.

 However, sometimes inflammation persists, day in and day out, even when you are not threatened by a foreign invader.
 That's when inflammation can become your enemy.
 Many major diseases that plague us—including cancer, heart disease, diabetes, arthritis, depression, and Alzheimer's—have been linked to chronic inflammation.